 - In a second medium bowl, combine chicken, Greek yogurt, remaining ½ cup salsa, onion powder, salt, and garlic powder.

-- In a large bowl (preferably a straight-sided, clear glass trifle bowl), layer the salad in the following order:
+- In a large bowl (preferably a straight-sided, clear glass salad bowl or trifle bowl), layer the salad in the following order:

 3) Black beans